ubports/docs.ubports.com/porting/build_and_boot/H9_build.rst

      /persist

 ..
 Note::
-  For now this is enough,but you may need to add more mount points depending on your device.After successful boot do ''ls -la / '' and add folders corresponding to broken symlinks.
+  For now this is enough, but you may need to add more mount points depending on your device.
+After successful boot do ''ls -la / '' and add folders corresponding to broken symlinks.

 These changes may also bring in some context errors,please refer `this commit to fix them <https://github.com/gigabyte-1000/android_device_xiaomi_kenzo/commit/3e8ea1e3194c19aa52b0b2618df249d4b1076dca#diff-30b9d15aecb84fc004f83370d35234b955cff4d0640892fe60e3c4a422ae3e3d>`_.